R3Conclave/conclave-core-sdk/docs/docs/index.md

 4. The `EnclaveHost` class now includes the method `updateAttestation`.
 This method was added to provide developers a way to reassess the attestation without having to restart the enclave.

+5. :jigsaw: New feature!
+The Conclave plugin will now automatically pass all resources from the main source set (`enclave/src/main/resources`) to Native Image with no extra config required.

 ### 1.1

 !!! important